skatromb/nested-value-extractor/README.md

 `strict`: prevents throwing an exception when keys are not exist in nested dict if True

 ### Returns
-Nested value if all keys are exists, or None
+Nested value if all chain of keys exists, or `None`

 ### Development
 Look at [Makefile](./Makefile)